jwzzhou/CPSC-312-Project-1-Minesweeper/README.md

 ```

 If the cell you reveal does not contain a mine, a number corresponding to the number of adjacent mines is revealed.
-If you reveal a square with 0 adjacent mines, the empty squares in contact with the zero square will be revealed.
+If you reveal a square with 0 adjacent mines, the empty squares in contact with the zero square will be revealed then propagate
+recursively.

 If you reveal a mine, you will lose a life.
 If you are not out of lives, the remaining mines will be shuffled randomly in all unrevealed cells and revealed cells will be updated accordingly.